mushipeas/flask_recipemanager/README.md

     pip install -r requirements-dev.txt

-The system is currently set up to work with the database migrated to postgresql.
+The app is currently set up to work with the database migrated to postgresql.

 ## Starting with existing sqlite db